 You may want to consider online savings accounts, which offer higher interest rates than local institutions.
-If you have an excellent part time or full-time job and can meet your basic expenses, and pay for school with no loans, then you may consider really investing.
+If you have an excellent part-time or full-time job and can meet your basic expenses, and pay for school with no loans, then you may consider really investing.

-Saving money while in college often sounds backwards from what most other students are doing when borrowing to pay for school and using credit cards.
-You may find it difficult to find the motivation to save money.
-You are only young once, and you just want to have fun.
+Saving money while in college often sounds backward from what most other students are doing when borrowing to pay for school and using credit cards.
+As such, you may find it difficult to find the motivation to save money.
+You are only young once.
+You just want to have fun.
 Your parents never seemed to save money or they are helping you out with school.
+All your friends are going out and not saving money.
 There are a million ways to justify your expenses to yourself.

-Ways to Save While in School
+How to Save Money While in College

 It may seem impossible to save money while in college.
 But it’s a wise financial move that will pay off in the long run.
 For example, if you save enough money to pay for your tuition or even just your living expenses while in college, you will save thousands in student loan debt and interest later in life.

 Chances are, you won’t be able to save enough to cover all your expenses while in college, so try choosing the most expensive one, and only borrow enough to cover the rest.
 You also may consider sticking to a college budget, which will also help you save money and avoid student debt.
 You should carefully monitor your college spending so you do not end up borrowing as much.